Empathy: What It Is, Why It Matters, and How You Can Improve

 How does empathy help in a person's personal life?

 Healthy relationships require nurture, care, and understanding.
 A friendship or romantic relationship that lacks empathy and understanding will soon flounder.
-When people only think of their own interests, the other people in the relationships will suffer.
+When people only think of their interests, the other people in the relationships suffer.

 In Work Life